piranha/keymage/README.md

 # keymage.js

-Keymage is a small (`keymage.min.gz` is 2kb) library for handling key bindings in JavaScript.
+Keymage is a small (1.6kb after Closure Compiler and gzip) library for handling key bindings in JavaScript.
 It supports nested application scopes, has a simple DSL for defining keys and can handle key chords.

 [![Build Status](https://travis-ci.org/piranha/keymage.svg?branch=master)](https://travis-ci.org/piranha/keymage) - or [check tests](https://rawgithub.com/piranha/keymage/master/test/test.html) in browser